"1 Cup" is equal to 8 fluid ounces in US Standard Volume. It is a measure used in cooking.

 A Metric Cup is slightly different: it is 250 milliliters (which is about 8.5 fluid ounces).

-But there are also measuring cups, which are things used to measure liquids, or powders like flour or sugar.
+Measuring cups are used to measure liquids, or powders like flour or sugar.

-As you fill up the measuring cup, you need to look at which number it is filled to.
+As we fill up the measuring cup, we need to look at which number it is filled to.

 Here we have 2/3 cup (two-thirds of a cup) of milk.